Liberal Democrat

 The 1960s was a crazy radical time.
 Especially compared with the very conservative establishment status-quo decade of the 1950s culturally.
 And by 1968 or 69 and perhaps especially in California where radical leftist movements tend to get started, it was even more so.
 And it looked like the country might be falling apart over Vietnam and other cultural issues.
 The emergence of the New-Left that Professor Davis was obviously was part of is now on the scene.
 And they want to take America apart and create a different type of country.
 That is more collectivist and communitarian and even socialist and less individualistic.

 1966 was the exception to this social revolutionary period in California.
 Where Mr. Status Quo Establishment Conservative Ronald Reagan is elected Governor of California.
 And one of the first things that he does as Governor in 1967 is take on the campus radicals in California.
 And goes a step forward and takes on a radical professor in Angela Davis and has her fired at UCLA.
-California takes it a step forward than that and tries to make a criminal out of her and get her sent to prison.
+California takes it a step forward then that and tries to make a criminal out of her and get her sent to prison.
 And charge her with a court shooting in the Oakland area that she wasn’t part of.
 When you take on the establishment, they can hit you back.
 Which is what happened to Angela Davis.

 Saturday, March 21, 2015

-For someone whose really interested in liberalism instead of socialism, than I suggest you read about John F. Kennedy and Wendell Willkie.
+For someone whose really interested in liberalism instead of socialism, then I suggest you read about John F. Kennedy and Wendell Willkie.
 Because back in the early 1960s and really through that decade even with the emergence of the New-Left in the late 1960s, there was a common term on the Left called Cold War Liberal.
 Someone who believed that liberty was worth defending.
 That you needed to be both strong at home with as many people as possible who were doing well who were economically independent.
 With government having a responsibility to see that as many people as possible could live in freedom.
 But that again liberty was worth defending and you needed to be strong enough to defend yourself and help other countries who wanted freedom as well.
 Jack Kennedy was a Cold War Liberal.

 Pre-1967 or so that was not just how liberalism was seen, but what it actually was and I at least argue that it still is.
 That liberalism hasn’t become a statist ideology with a welfare state in our economic lives and a nanny state in our personal lives.
 That what happened was the New-Left in America instead hijacked liberalism and took it away from the Center-Left where it has always been in America since the creation of the Federal Republic.
 And made it look like a Far-Left statist ideology that it is seen as today by way too many Americans.
 The New-Left comes on the scene with their socialist statist anti-military and law enforcement, establishment movement.
 Looking to tear down a lot of the things that has made America great.